Ascent Similarity Caching with Approximate Indexes: Design

 \old{ A consequence of Theorem~\ref{theorem:knn_total_cost} is that $\forall \epsilon > 0 $, for $T$ sufficiently large:

-Then \acai{} performs on average as well as a $(1-1/e)$-approximation of the optimal configuration $\x_*$ (NP-hard to calculate). } \new{ A consequence of Theorem~\ref{theorem:knn_total_cost} is that the expected time-average $(1-1/e)$-regret of \acai{} can get arbitrarily close to zero for large time horizon.
+Then \acai{} performs on average as well as a $(1-1/e)$-approximation of the optimal configuration $\x_*$ (NP-hard to calculate). } \new{ The $(1-1/e)$-regret of \acai{} under \Round{} scheme \oold{with its corresponding freezing period $M=1$} has order-optimal regret $\BigO{\sqrt{T}}$~\cite{hazan2016introduction}. \oold{whereas} Under the rounding scheme \DepRound{} with \oold{a corresponding} freezing period $M =\Theta\left({T^\beta}\right)$, the reduced reactivity of \acai{} is reflected by the additional $T^\frac{\beta}{2}$ factor in the order of the regret. \Old{A consequence of Theorem~\ref{theorem:knn_total_cost} is that } Nonetheless, the expected time-average $(1-1/e)$-regret of \acai{} can get arbitrarily close to zero for a large time horizon.
 Hence, \acai{} performs on average as well as a $(1-1/e)$-approximation of the optimal configuration $\x_*$.
-This observation also suggests that our algorithm can be used as an iterative method to solve the NP-hard static allocation problem with the best approximation bound achievable for this kind of problems~\cite{nemhauser1978best}. } \begin{corollary} \new{(offline solution) Let $\bar{\y}$ be the average fractional allocation $\bar{\y} =\frac{1}{\tilde T} \sum^{\tilde T}_{i=1} \y_i$ of \textnormal{\acai{}}, and $\bar{\x}$ the random state sampled from $\bar{\y}$ through \textnormal{\Round} or \textnormal{\DepRound{}}.
+This observation also suggests that our algorithm can be used as an iterative method to solve the NP-hard static allocation problem with the best approximation bound achievable for \oold{this kind} these kinds of problem{s}~\cite{nemhauser1978best}. } \begin{corollary} \new{(offline solution) Let $\bar{\y}$ be the average fractional allocation $\bar{\y} =\frac{1}{\tilde T} \sum^{\tilde T}_{i=1} \y_i$ of \textnormal{\acai{}}, and $\bar{\x}$ the random state sampled from $\bar{\y}$ through \textnormal{\Round} or \textnormal{\DepRound{}}.
 If Algorithm~\ref{algo:online_mirror_ascent} is configured with the negative entropy mirror map, and, at each iteration $t \in [\tilde T]$, operates with subgradients of the time-averaged caching gain~\eqref{eq:static_gain}, then $\forall \epsilon > 0$ and over a sufficiently large number of iterations $\tilde T$, $\bar{\x}$ satisfies}